Perch-01/Twitter-API-Clone/README.md

 # Twitter-API-Clone
-A Twitter API clone with only backend endpoints
+A Twitter API clone with only backend endpoints using firebase

 ## Background
 I used **firebase** as the backend for this server so majority of this code uses firebase to function.
 The code is contained in _functions/index.js_ and it has all the endpoints that I was assigned about for the backend.
 I did everything up until the very last portion which involved threading and this was due to insufficient time.
 A few important things I would like to dicsuss: